owenduffy/parot2/README.md

 The following variants have been built and tested substantially:
 - conventional DC power supply and 230VAC relay with 12VDC coil and miniature DIL 5V relay for PTT control;
-- transformerless DC power supply and 230VAC relay with 230VAC coil driven by triac and opto isolator for PTT control; and
+- transformerless DC power supply and 230VAC relay with 230VAC coil driven by triac and opto isolator for PTT control;
-- transformerless DC power supply and 230VAC SSR with 3-24VDC control.
+- transformerless DC power supply and 230VAC SSR with 3-24VDC control; and
+- breadboard ATTiny412.

 ![PAROT #1](doc/parot100.jpg)